-MK Council will only salt Council-owned roads, redways and footways.
+MK City Council will only salt Council-owned roads, redways and footways.
 Unadopted [private] roads and footways are the responsibility of the landowner to maintain.
 This applies to new estates where the roads and footways are not adopted by the Council.
 The landowner, usually the developer, is responsible for gritting them.

-You can check who the landowner is using the My MK Mapping tool on our website homepage.
+You can check if a road is adopted (Council-owned) using the My MK Mapping tool on our website.
+Any adopted highway areas are shown in blue.